travigd/documentation/server/4.0.2/deleting-streams-and-events.md

 If you are intending on using projections and deleting streams, there are some things to take into consideration:

-Due to the nature of the $all stream, projections using `fromAll` will read any deleted events that have not been scavenged away.
+Due to the nature of $all, projections using `fromAll` will read any deleted events that have not been scavenged away.
 They will also receive any tombstone events from hard deletes.

 Projections that read from a specific stream will also receive that stream's metadata events.
 These can be filtered out by ignoring events with an event type `$metadata`.